 - If you have been in contact with someone from a current hotspot or have recently returned from there, please avoid coming to uke until two weeks after that contact.

-- Please comply with the club’s hygiene and social protocols.
+- Please comply with the club’s vaccination, hygiene and social protocols.
 You need to download the Service NSW app for contact tracing in the extremely unlikely event that a local outbreak occurs; hand sanitisers are freely available – use them liberally; abide by social distancing and hygiene procedures at all times in the club.

 - If you are singing lead on microphone it would help if you bring your own microphone.
 We have a limited number of spares.